Assignment A0. Assert statement

 Assignment A3.
 Linked lists

-Assignment A3 introduces you to "linked list", a data structure that allows a list to grow to any size and in which operations like insertion and removal of a value can take place in constant time.
-You will implement a doubly linked list.
-A3 handout DLL.java
+Assignment A3 introduces you to "linked lists", a data structure that allows lists to grow to any size and in which operations like insertion and removal of a value can take place in constant time.
+You will implement a doubly linked list. a3handout.pdf LinkedList.java

 Automated Cheating Detection

-We use an automated system that uses sophisticated artificial intelligence techniques combined with program analysis tools to notice unusual similarities between programs turned in by different people.
+We have noticed that some Cornell classes do a so-so job of enforcing the academic integrity policy.
+In CS2110, we have a solution: we use an automated system that uses sophisticated artificial intelligence techniques combined with program analysis tools to notice unusual similarities between programs turned in by different people.
 These tools really work and are quite hard to fool.
 So, while it might seem tempting to borrow a solution from a buddy, change the variable names and comments, or reorder the statements, the tools would be very likely to figure out what you did.

-The tool we use, called Moss, was developed by a Cornell PhD, now a professor at Stanford, over 10 years ago.
+The tool we use, called Moss, was developed by a Cornell PhD, now a professor at Standford, over 10 years ago.

 We take cheating seriously, and cheating with an attempt to cover it up is grounds for failing the course outright.
 Realistically, it is much easier to just do the assigned problems than to get away with handing in code someone else wrote, because short of rewriting that code completely from scratch, we’ll catch it.